The Adventures of Super Mario Bros. 3

 The Adventures of Super Mario Bros.
-3 is an American animated television series.
+3 is an animated television series.
 It aired from September 8 to December 1, 1990, on NBC.
 It is the second animated series to be based on Nintendo's Mario video game series and is loosely based on the video game Super Mario Bros.
 3. The animation was provided by Sei Young Animation.

 Overview

 Unlike its predecessor, the series dropped the use of live-action segments, Wart's minions and King Koopa's alter-egos, featured an entirely new cast (with the exceptions of John Stocker and Harvey Atkin, who reprised their respective roles as Toad and King Koopa), established a level of continuity in stories, and introduced a set of characters called the Koopalings, based upon the same characters from the Mario games but with different names.
 Episodes were divided into two segments of around 11 minutes each, always opened by a title card featuring world-map footage taken from Super Mario Bros.
 3, and often featured the use of power-ups and other elements from the game.